ematrosova/ngsw-docs-cnv-eng/docs/results/bioinformatic-report.md

 ### Quality Report

 This is a report on the sequence quality control metrics calculated at the “Check quality and cleanup” stage of the pipeline.
-A detailed report on metrics with visualization can be downloaded in the tab **“Workflow details” -> “Check quality and cleanup” -> “Check Quality” -> “Result files”**
+A detailed report on metrics with visualization can be downloaded in the tab **“Workflow details” -> “Check quality and cleanup” -> “Check Quality” -> “Result files”**.

 **Description of metrics and thresholds**